PPDBTeam6-2023-2024/Solarin/docs/backend/army_combat.md

 the attacker will become owner of the city.
 And the conquering army will enter the city.

 Armies that are presented in a city while it is attacked, will help defending the city, but will take losses when the defense is victorious. (if it loses they will just be removed).

+Another aspect of controlling armies, is being able to enter cities with your army, and to merge armies.
+This uses the same system as the attack. 'onArrive'.
+This has 2 polymorphic children: 'MergeArmies', 'EnterCity', that store whether to merge armies / enter an city when the army arrives at its destination.

 ## Issues